 Employee State Benefits

 In addition to a competitive salary & benefits, Department of Behavioral Health and Developmental Disabilities is part of a statewide initiative called Total Rewards that seeks to attract and retain employees by supplementing their base pay and benefits with programs designed to improve the quality of their work environment and lead to greater job satisfaction and work/life balance.
-Employees of the Georgia Department of Behavioral Health and Developmental Disabilities have access to an extensive network of benefits through the Georgia Department of Community Health; the Georgia Department of Administrative Services, Human Resources Administration, and for the US Veterans Administration and the Georgia Department of Veterans Service.
+Employees of the Georgia Department of Behavioral Health and Developmental Disabilities have access to an extensive network of benefits through the Georgia Department of Community Health; the Georgia Department of Administrative Services, Human Resources Administration, and the Georgia Department of Veterans Service.

 Annual Salary Structure

-Employee Incentive Program
+Employee Awards Program

 Accrual is based on years of continuous service:

 10 hours per month for up to 5 years of service (15 days each year)